Become an ACE Course Assistant

-- First Round Interviews: Qualified candidates will be contacted to participate in a 60 minute interview with the Lead ACE CAs.
+- First Round Interviews: Qualified candidates will be contacted to participate in a 60 minute interview with the Lead ACE CAs and current ACE CAs.

 - Finalist Interviews: Candidates who move forward from the first round interviews will be invited to a 20 minute interview with the Associate Directors of Student Learning and Graduate Teaching Programs at the Center for Teaching and Learning.

 - Faculty Review: Candidates who move forward from the final interview will undergo a faculty review.
 Faculty associated with the ACE course will review the candidate's application, interview notes, and recommendation from the ACE Leadership team.
 Please note that some faculty may request virtual or in-person meetings with the finalist before approving the selection.

 - Admission: All candidates will be informed about a decision no later than two weeks after the interview.
 Successful candidates will be given 48 hours to accept the offer.
 Please note that the turnaround time between admission and onboarding is relatively short.